ssg8288/Surviellance-Bomb-Diffusion-Robot/README.md

 >>Location can easily be tracked through GPS and satellites to get the location updates which was not present in its predecessor.

+>>Also, will help us in decreasing the overall circuitry.

 ---

 <h3> <b> Pre-Requisites for this project 👍 </b> </h3>